Soviet atomic bomb project: RDS-3

-RDS-3 was the third Soviet atomic bomb.
-On October 18, 1951, the 41.2 kiloton device was detonated - a boosted weapon using a composite construction of levitated plutonium core and a uranium-235 shell.
-Code named Joe 3 in the USA, this was the first Soviet air-dropped bomb test.
-Released at an altitude of 10 km, it detonated 400 meters above the ground.
+The RDS-3 was a third nuclear explosive device that was test fired on October 18, 1951, also in Semipalatinsk.
+Known as Joe 3 in America, this was a fission device using a composite construction of levitated plutonium core and a uranium-235 shell with estimated blast yield of 41.2 kt.
+The RDS-3 was also distinguished of being the first Russian air-dropped bomb test which was released at an altitude of 10 km, it detonated 400 meters above the ground.